About Sjogrens Advocate

-I created Sjogrens Advocate to help you get timely diagnosis and comprehensive care.
 Sjogren’s is a complex multi-system disease.
 Even though it is common, most doctors remain unfamiliar with important systemic features.
 Diagnosis is usually the first major hurdle that patients face.
 Sjogren’s patients are typically “missed and dismissed” for years.

 Sjogren’s Advocate addresses common patient questions, such as:

 Why do doctors sometimes disagree on how to diagnose Sjogren’s?

 Can I have Sjogren’s if my lab tests are normal?

 Why do my doctors think that Sjogren’s is a mild disease, all about dryness?
 What about fatigue, pain, brain fog, or organ disease?